thesquelched/spark-lineage/README.md

 $ ./gradlew shadowJar
 ```

 Copy the output from `build/lib/jars` to your cluster.
+Note that you will need to have the appropriate AWS SDK jars in
+ your spark classpath if you mean to use the associated reporters.

 Configuration